 - Illustrator: Ray Anne Shea

 Through playful rhyme, this picture book reflects on life during the COVID-19 pandemic.
-Thoughtful questions cover topics like missing loved ones to common childhood worries about getting shots, which can prompt further discussion at home.
+Thoughtful questions cover topics like missing loved ones and common childhood worries about getting shots, which can prompt further discussion at home.

 The Polio Pioneer: Dr. Jonas Salk and the Polio Vaccine